iMilnb/awstools/kriskross/README.md

 and this `botocore` version:
 https://gist.githubusercontent.com/garnaat/10682964/raw/ef1caa152c006e33b54c0be8226f31ba35db331e/gistfile1.py

-It uses an `awsaccounts` JSON file with the format:
+It uses an `~/.awsaccounts` JSON file with the format:

 ```
 {